 Find out how to grow succulents

-Buddlejas are also very drought tolerant and, again if thoroughly deadheaded, they will perform in late summer.
-‘Lochinch’ is a compact lavender-flowered buddleja with orange-eyed flowers.
+Buddleias are also very drought tolerant and, again if thoroughly deadheaded, they will perform in late summer.
+‘Lochinch’ is a compact lavender-flowered buddleia with orange-eyed flowers.
 ‘Pink Delight’ is an excellent pink with fatter spikes and ‘Nanho Blue’ is a small-flowered form.
-All buddlejas have nectar-rich flowers which are highly attractive to butterflies.
+All buddleias have nectar-rich flowers which are highly attractive to butterflies.
 In fact it’s the best butterfly plant you can grow.
 It can attract 22 native species if grown in a sunny position so that the nectar flows.

 I would also recommend fragrant Hybrid Musk roses as they flower later than most.
 These often are large shrub roses with arching branches and they are packed with flower from late-summer onwards.
 They bear clusters of smaller flowers and the apricot ‘Buff Beauty’ or the pink ‘Felicia’ will peak in late August.

 These could support ‘viticella’ clematis bred from a Spanish sun-loving species.
 The double forms, the dusky plum ‘Purpurea Plena Elegans’ and the navy-blue ‘Mary Rose’ have much long-lasting flowers than the singles and they resemble small roses.
 Later single forms include ‘Polish Spirit’.
 Many ‘viticellas’ are very good at scrambling through roses, shrubs or trees and, if you look at the RHS Plant Finder they can be identified by the letters (Vt) after the name.
 They are easy to prune too, just cut back hard in Spring.